 Jewel Box Concert Series Continues: The Jewel Box Concerts are a series of multi-genre musical events which feature a spectrum of national and international touring artists from folk to classical and from jazz to bluegrass.

-Free Environmental Education Fall Programs Resume in September: The free, educational and fun-filled programs at Morningside Nature Center resume Sept.
-1 and continue through May at Morningside Nature Center.
+Free Environmental Education Fall Programs Continue: The free, educational and fun-filled programs at Morningside Nature Center continue through May at Morningside Nature Center.
 There are many chances to explore our local heritage and environment.
 These fun, interactive programs provide a great chance for children (accompanied by an adult) to travel back in time to the 1870s at the Living History Days on the Living History Farm, or make new animal friends at Barnyard Buddies or Frogs and Friends Friday!

 Barnyard Buddies Program: Morningside Nature Center has a farm, e-i-e-i-o!
 On this farm, youngsters, with an adult, can meet and greet farm animals by helping staff with afternoon feeding on the Living History Farm.
 This program is free, but the animals love donations of carrots, squash, apples, sweet potatoes and melons (please give these items to a staff member and not directly to the animals).
 With a sheep here, and a cow there, learning about heritage breeds is fun!
 This program takes place Wednesdays at 3 p.m. at the Living History Farm.